Noisy Dogs

 (b) inform the dog owner of Bylaw regulations pertaining to barking

-(d) inform the dog owner the complainant will be counseled to keep a Barking Log if they are further
+(d) inform the dog owner the complainant will be counseled to keep a Barking Log if they are further disturbed

 (e) ensure the dog is currently licensed